zerotier/docs/docs/faq/android-badtoggle.md

 https://discuss.zerotier.com/t/cant-enable-the-network-cant-set-the-slider-to-the-right/17009
 -->

-The behavior of not connecting and immediately flipping the toggle switch back to off is most likely another VPN may be interfering.
+The behavior of not connecting and immediately flipping the toggle switch back to off is most likely caused by another VPN interfering.

 Another VPN may be configured to be Always-on.